blockchain-unica/social-good/README.md

 # Blockchain for social good

 A collection of blockchain-enabled social good projects, curated by [Blockchain@Unica](http://blockchain.unica.it/).
+To add a project to the collection, please check that it respects the following criteria: (1) the project must use a blockchain, of any kind; (2) the goals of the project must be coherent with the [UN Sustainable Development Goals](https://sustainabledevelopment.un.org/); (3) social good should be the primary goal of the project (preeminently business-oriented projects should stay elsewhere).
+The collection may also include also abandoned projects, or proposals without a working implementation.

 ## Agriculture
 1. Agunity